-Medical Supplies, Durable Medical Equipment (DME), and Prosthetic Devices: These services are covered when prescribed by the member's PCP, attending physician or practitioner, or by a dentist as described in the AMPM.
-Prosthetic devices must be medically necessary and meet criteria as described in the AMPM.
+Medical Supplies, Durable Medical Equipment (DME), and Prosthetic Devices: These services are covered by CRS when prescribed by the member's PCP, attending physician or practitioner, or by a dentist as described in the AMPM.
+These services are covered for CRS Partially Integrated - Behavioral Health and CRS Only members for the CRS condition or related to or a result of the CRS condition Prosthetic devices must be medically necessary and meet criteria as described in the AMPM.
 For persons age 21 or older, AHCCCS will not pay for microprocessor controlled lower limbs and microprocessor controlled joints for lower limbs.
 Medical equipment may be rented or purchased only if other sources are not available which provide the items at no cost.
 The total cost of the rental must not exceed the purchase price of the item.
 Reasonable repairs or adjustments of purchased equipment are covered to make the equipment serviceable and/or when the repair cost is less than renting or purchasing another unit.

-Nursing Facility: The Contractor shall provide services in nursing facilities, including religious non-medical health care institutions, for members who require short-term convalescent care not to exceed 90 days per contract year.
+Nursing Facility: The Contractor shall provide services in nursing facilities, including religious non-medical health care institutions, for members who due to their CRS condition require short-term convalescent care not to exceed 90 days per contract year.
 In lieu of a nursing facility, the member may be placed in an assisted living facility, an alternative residential setting, or receive Home and Community Based Services (HCBS) as defined in A.A.C.
 R9-22 Article 2 and A.A.C.
 R9-28 Article 2 that meet the provider standards described in A.A.C.
 R9-28 Article 5, and subject to the limitations set forth in the AMPM.